 Worse still: A member of your party is Shinra's Head of Urban Development!

 Aerith works as a flower girl.
 Sweet and innocent, right?
-Until you find out that "flower girl" has been used as a euphemism for "prostitute" in certain cultures, including China, and you think about where she works, and wonder if her price of 1 gil a bloom is enough to make the rent, and think about how readily she agreed to date Cloud, and how comfortable she was pretending to work at the Honeybee Inn, and...well, it's WMG, but let's just say the poor girl might have had more than aphids to worry about...
+Until you find out that the term "flower girl" has been used as a euphemism for "prostitute" in certain cultures, including China.
+If you think about where she works, and wonder if her price of 1 gil a bloom is enough to make the rent, and think about how readily she agreed to date Cloud, and how comfortable she was pretending to work at the Honeybee Inn, and... well, it's WMG, but let's just say the poor girl might have had more than aphids to worry about...

 If you talk to some of the men outside the Honeybee Inn after Cloud enjoyed the company of 20 burly men (or just had a freak out, depending on which room you went in), you find out that Aerith sold some flowers to them for 500 gil.
 Maybe not a prostitute, but definitely a tease.

-One of the men also says that Aerith told him that she wouldn't go out with him even for 1000 gil!
+One of the men also says that Aerith told him that she wouldn't go out with him for even 1000 gil!
 It's actually more Fridge Brilliance than Fridge Horror in that it's Aerith'slittle joke.
 Aerith presents herself as a "flower girl", and if men take that the wrong way, she charges them lots of gil to "buy her flowers."
-(Remember when she was clearly literally selling flowers towards the start of the game, so only charged Cloud 1 gil.)
-And so when it turns out that she really was just a flower girl and not THAT kind of flower girl, it's too late for the poor horny guys to get their money back!
+(Remember that when she was clearly literally selling flowers towards the start of the game, she only charged Cloud 1 gil.)
+So when it turns out that she really was just a flower girl and not THAT kind of flower girl, it's too late for the poor horny guys to get their money back!